chc-database/data/docs/geography.md

 General Area (Beijing)
 ```

->*Note: Without care, researchers can interpret institutional data wrongly if they do not take account of these placeholder institutions which exist to allow individuals to obtain geography.
-Most individuals in the database, however, are linked to events and institutions*
+>*Note: Without care, researchers can interpret general area data incorrectly if they forgot that individuals are only connected to a general area if they cannot be affiliated with an event or an institution instead.
+Therefore, general area nodes cannot be used to determine all the individuals present at a given location.
+Most individuals in the database are linked to events and institutions as opposed to general areas.*

 ---